Skip to main content

 What is the difference between QC and QA?

 The key difference between quality control and quality assurance lies in the purpose and objectives of the two functions.
 They’re both crucial to the production and release of different medical products.
-The aim of quality control in the pharmaceutical industry is to verify and test the medicine at various stages of production, to ensure every product is of the highest quality.

-Quality control also involves identifying any defects in products and fixing these problems with corrective techniques and measures.
-It’s the process of inspecting and approving products to ensure they meet the required customer and regulatory standards.
+Inspecting and approving products to ensure they meet the required customer and regulatory standards.
 Quality control is an important part of quality management in a pharmaceutical setting.

-On the other hand, quality assurance is the process of making sure quality requirements have been fulfilled.
-Quality assurance aims to prevent mistakes and defects, as well as manage quality through defining processes, establishing standards and developing guidelines for better quality management.
-So, quality assurance is focused on the process while quality control revolves around the product.
+Quality assurance aims to prevent mistakes and defects and manage quality through defining processes, establishing standards and developing guidelines for better quality management.
+So, quality assurance is focused on the process, while quality control revolves around the product.

 Team vs individual

-There’s also a contrast between how quality control is carried out compared to quality assurance.
-Quality control is often the responsibility of certain individuals in a pharmaceutical organisation .
 These duties would be carried out by quality control specialists, who undertake product testing and process validation.
-These professionals will be specialists in troubleshooting errors in medical products and making sure they comply with legal standards.
+These professionals will be specialists in troubleshooting medical product errors and ensuring they comply with legal standards.

 How to thrive in a pharmaceutical setting

-Whether you work in quality control or quality assurance, you’ll still need to have a clear understanding of how to succeed in a pharmaceutical setting.
+Whether you work in quality control or quality assurance, you’ll still need to understand clearly how to succeed in a pharmaceutical setting.
 Firstly, make the most of any training and development opportunities that come your way.
-Many pharmaceutical companies offer their employees robust training and personal development programmes to ensure they keep learning and remain engaged in their work.

 Also, make sure you’re continuously showing your value.
 As a QC or QA professional, you should be overcommunicating about projects and accomplishments.
 For example, if there are any medical products you have successfully fixed, share the results with your manager and wider team.